zi-augustinas/HairColorBarber/README.md

 # HairColorBarber
 A VR game in Unity, where you can paint hair with different colours and modify their shape

+Originally this was made with Unity 2020.3.11f1.
+The project is setuped for Android so make sure to switch platforms when the proejct is downloaded.
+For Large Files this repository uses Git LFS

 ## Documentation